 To some, frozen fruits and vegetables have a reputation for being bland, flavorless, and uninspiring.
 If that's you, we're here to change your mind.
 While we love using frozen produce for smoothies, there are so many other ways to make the most of their vibrant color and flavor.
-Plus, frozen fruits and vegetables allow you to cook with your favorite produce item when it's out of season.
-That said, there is one frozen vegetable our food editors aren't a fan of: broccoli.
-It becomes mushy easily and lacks the flavor of fresh broccoli.
+Plus, frozen fruits and vegetables allow you to cook with your favorite produce item when it's out of season (hello, frozen peas!).

-From a crowd-friendly breakfast casserole to a low-carb weeknight meal, you'll find inspired ways to utilize frozen berries, tropical fruit, peas, edamame, and spinach in these recipes—no boiling or blending required.
+From a quick, healthy breakfast to a low-carb weeknight meal, you'll find inspired ways to utilize frozen berries, tropical fruit, peas, edamame, and spinach in these recipes—no boiling or blending required.

 How to Cook with Frozen Berries

-Whether you want to make just one flavor or all three options, this refreshing summer recipe utilizes frozen fruit.
+When it comes to frozen tropical fruits, this recipe is our hands-down favorite.
+Whether you want to make just one flavor or all three options, this refreshing summer recipe for Tropical Fruit Cones is like a taste of sunshine.
 Purée batches of mangoes, kiwis, and bananas with agave and lime juice, then freeze each until the mixtures are firm.
 This recipe is an instant, easy approach to making sorbet at home.

 How to Cook with Frozen Vegetables

-Here's a new way to use frozen shelled edamame.
+Here's a different way to use frozen shelled edamame.
 We love these soybeans for their protein, fiber, and antioxidant qualities—their bright green color doesn't hurt either.
-Here, they are mixed with toasted cauliflower rice for a colorful, flavorful base for wild salmon fillets.
+In our Wild Salmon with Edamame-Cauliflower Rice, they are mixed with toasted cauliflower rice as a colorful, flavorful base for wild salmon fillets.

-Start your morning off with the right bite.
-Frozen chopped spinach and grated cheddar cheese are scattered over the puff pastry crust for this easy quiche; add an egg and cream mixture and bake until set.
+Start your brunch with the right bite.
+This Spinach-and-Cheddar Slab Quiche features frozen chopped spinach and grated cheddar cheese are scattered over the puff pastry crust for an easy quiche; add an egg and cream mixture and bake until set.